g-lalevee/apigee-edge-application-integration/README.md

 ## Installation

+0. (option) Install Apigee Sackmesser<BR>The Apigee Sackmesser lets you deploy API proxies, shared flows and configuration to Apigee Edge (as well as Apigee hybrid/X) without writing any additional manifest files.
+Sackmesser commands are provided as samples in this repo.<BR>Source: [Github Apigee Devrel](https://github.com/apigee/devrel/tree/main/tools/apigee-sackmesser)

-1. If needed, deplay Application Integration Service and create an Integration Flow, having an API trigger.
+1. If needed, set up a Google Cloud Application Integration Service and create an Integration Flow, having an API trigger.
+See [Set up Application Integration](https://cloud.google.com/application-integration/docs/setup-application-integration).

 > The Apigee proxy provided was designed to call this Application Integration Flow, having one input string parameter : **productID**